Sorcerer

 Epic Level Sorcerer: Living Leyline

-You are so steeped in magic that you can temporarily become one with the leylines.
+30th-level Sorcerer feature You are so steeped in magic that you can temporarily become one with the leylines.
 While using Weave Conduit, you also gain the following benefits:

-- You know all spells from the sorcerer spell list.
+- You know all spells from the Sorcerer Spell List.

 - You know all Minor, Moderate, and Major Metamagic options.